The Life of Holy Mother

 ~ Regarding the prayer method which

-she found in books that recommended one to
+she found in books that recommended one to "withdraw from all bodily imagination"

 She said: